 The pathophysiology of lower GI haemorrhage can best be understood by looking at the potential causes .

 The most common cause of lower GI bleeding involves the colonic diverticular, with diverticulosis as the source of bleeding.

 It is uncommon in those under the age of 40 years but there is more than a 200 fold increase from the age of 20 to 80 years .
 It has been shown that asymmetric rupture of the vasa recta at the dome of the diverticulum with intimal eccentric thickening and medial thinning can be found at or near the bleeding point.
 Trauma is thought to play a role in predisposing the diverticula to bleed [11,12].

 Diverticular disease is the commonest cause of acute lower GI haemorrhage in the elderly.

 Inflammatory bowel disease includes:

 Ischaemic colitis is the most common form of intestinal ischaemia and in most cases is transient and reversible.
-The colon is predisposed to ischaemic insult due to its poor collateral circulation, low blood flow and high bacterial content with the splenic flexure, recto-sigmoid junction and the right colon more frequently involved.
+The colon is predisposed to ischemic insult due to its poor collateral circulation, low blood flow and high bacterial content with the splenic flexure, recto-sigmoid junction and the more frequent involvement of the right colon.

 This diagnosis should be considered in patients presenting with abdominal pain and bloody diarrhoea.